intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

 For a given field, toggle the Visible toggle switch to the right (Red) to make that column visible.
 Toggle the switch to the left (Gray) to hide the column.

-Any custom fields configured to the SharePoint sites will be displayed as columns.
+Any custom fields configured to the Repository will be displayed as columns.

-For the Preconfigured Demo, custom fields will be configured for:
+For the Pre-Configured Demo, custom fields will be configured for:
 - Document Type
 - Organization Name